 Then, graduating to dyeing my own ingredients to find "just the right color," I quickly became addicted!
 Not only that, but now I also wash fleece from various farms to blend into our batts.
 Another sister works with me, and we're constantly coming up with new color and fiber combinations.
 We're so grateful that we can continue this work, thanks to you, our wonderful customers!

-Here we are at work: Stephie looking at color combos, and I (Macrina) at the carder.
+Here we are at work: Stephie looking at color combos, I (Macrina) at the carder, and both of us in the fleece barn at Rhinebeck, 2018.